AmaranthosIO/amaranthosio.github.io/content/articles/build-a-datacenter/index.md

 image = "/img/dots.jpg"

 +++
-# Build the datacenter

 We are bonding ceph with event store and projections to ipfs and other clients We will be building this from the ground up.

 ### Basic Concepts
-  - [ipfs](/library/ipfs) talks to the public internet,
+  - [ipfs](/library/ipfs) talks to the public internet
-  - [ceph](/library/ceph) is the internal (to Amaranthos) storage strategy
-  - [Event store](/library/event-store) tells you what is there and how it got there.

-- [ceph](/library/ceph.md) is low level storage it talks to hardware
+  - [ceph](/library/ceph) is low level storage, it talks to hardware (for us)
-- [ipfs](/library/ipfs) talks to the web
-- [event store](/library/event-store) says what is there
+  - [Event store](/library/event-store) tells you what is there and how it got there
   - [authentik](/library/Authentik) protects it from outsiders
 ​
 ### We combine lots of different ideas to arrive at a [composable information machine](/library/cim).

-ceph and ipfs are typed, it's not their responsibility.
-We add type systems, more than just [ipld](/library/ipld), and [several apis](/library/api) to [Ansible Playbooks](/library/ansible), [NetBox]/library/NetBox, [n8n Automation](/library/n8n), [and more](/tools)
+ceph and ipfs are not typed, it's not their responsibility.
+We add our own [type systems](/library/type-system) as well as [ipld](/library/ipld), and [several apis](/library/api) to [Ansible Playbooks](/library/ansible), [NetBox]/library/NetBox, [n8n Automation](/library/n8n), [and more](/tools)

 ![ceph-arch](ceph-arch.png)

   - IPFS is another CLIENT
   - RBD is ONLY about blocks in RADOS
-  - Event Store is MetaData about stuff INSIDE the blocks
+  - Event Store is metadata about stuff inside the blocks
-  - We tell CEPH to do some specific things for us to enable a better IPFS or any other Client.
-A Client could be SOLID or some Future way or sharing info
+  - We tell `ceph` to do some specific things for us to enable a better `ipfs` or any other Client.
+A Client could be [SOLID](https://solidproject.org/) or some other future way or sharing information.
-  - ceph is for us... it's absolutely NOT public on our public side, this is how we talk to things inside a rack/datacenter/tenant.
+  - ceph is how we talk to things inside a rack/datacenter/tenant.
 It helps us to partition information more wisely.
-  - The blocks in IPFS are a BLOCK storage device inside CEPH
+  - blocks in `ipfs` are translated as a `block storage device` inside [ceph](/library/ceph)

-45 Drives can tell you how to build a STORAGE system... they tell you nothing about the information within the system.
+Excellent companies can tell you how to build a 'storage system'... they refrain from telling you about how to define things about the information within the storage.
+In fact most of them take great pride in avoiding it.

-We are the processes sitting on top of this stuff. and you don't need to learn this hardware stuff to use it.
- Mostly you need to learn the Idea behind [n8n](/library/n8n) and how we will be using it and acceptance tests to create business process.
+We are the processes sitting on top of this generic abstracted stuff.
+Most people don't want to learn this hardware stuff to use it.
+We just want to know it works.
+You only need to learn the idea behind [n8n](/library/n8n), how we will be using it, and acceptance tests to create business process.

-we need to talk a lot about business process, agile and the 'cone of uncertainty'.
+We will talk a lot about business process, agile and the 'cone of uncertainty'.
 > This is what we directly attack, chaos and uncertainty.

 ![science](science.png)